-• On-ground remediation works have been completed at Pompoota, Long Flat, Wall Flat, Mypolonga, Burdett and Mobilong.

-- On-ground works at Neeta, Toora, and Placid are continuing to progress, with works at Neeta anticipated to be completed in July.
-Subject to weather conditions, on-ground works at Cowirra are currently scheduled to commence thereafter. - The Department for Environment and Water (DEW) is working with the Department for Infrastructure and Transport (DIT), as the state infrastructure agency, on the procurement of contractors to undertake works on the remaining private levees that were severely damaged during the 2022-23 River Murray flood.
+- On-ground remediation works have been completed at Pompoota, Long Flat, Wall Flat, Mypolonga, Burdett and Mobilong. - On-ground works at Cowirra have now commenced, with works at Neeta, Toora, and Placid still continuing to progress. - The Department for Environment and Water (DEW) is working with the Department for Infrastructure and Transport (DIT), as the state infrastructure agency, on the procurement of contractors to undertake works on the remaining private levees that were severely damaged during the 2022-23 River Murray flood.
 A request for tender was issued by DIT in June. - The department is continuing to review the geotechnical assessment reports.